scleradb/scleradb.github.io/docsrc/setup/dbms.md

 The above statement specifies the table as having two integer columns, `a` and `b`, with `a` being the primary key.
 The columns `a` and `b` must be present in the underlying table `mytable` at the source database system, with compatible data types.
 The underlying table can have other columns and constraints, but they are not visible to Sclera now.

 When the table metadata is specified explicitly, the actual table metadata is not queried, and Sclera does not verify that the columns are actually present, or the specified constraints (e.g. the primary key constraint in the example above) actually hold.
 However, this is useful when getting the table metadata from the underlying database system is expensive (this is just a one-time computation, though).

-For instance, [Apache HBase](#connecting-to-apache-hbase) does not explicitly store the list of all columns (aka keys) in a table.
-If the metadata is not specified explicitly, then Sclera needs to scan each row of the table and collect the set of keys across the rows, which become the set of columns in the vitualized table.
-If the metadata is specified explicitly, the scan is not necessary.

 The [Sclera Command-Line Shell](../interface/shell.md#exploring-metadata) provides commands to list the set of imported tables under a location, tables in the location available for import, and so on.